Endophyte Alkaloids

 Calculated ergovaline intakes of cows grazing Standard endophyte were almost double NEA2, at which level ergovaline effects could possibly be seen.

-In ryegrass the concentration of ergovaline is highest in the plant crown and seed head.
+The concentration of ergovaline in ryegrass is highest in the plant crown and seed head.
 Ergovaline increases in summer with rising temperature and seed head development, and in response to moisture stress.
-To minimise animal health problems keep pastures leafy through late spring, and try not to graze right into the base of pastures in summer.
-Using other feeds (e.g. summer crops, silage, PKE, grain) greatly reduces the chance of any endophyte issues.
+To minimise animal health issues keep pastures leafy through late spring, and try not to graze close to the ground in summer.
+Use other feeds (e.g. summer crops, silage, PKE, grain) to dilute alkaloid intake and greatly reduce the risk of any endophyte issues.

 Janthitrem

+Similar to lolitrem B, a low level of staggers usually clears up within 1-2 days if animals are fed a diet free from janthitrems.
+Severe staggers can affect animals for weeks.
 In endophyte trials run by DairyNZ no ryegrass staggers have been seen in dairy cows grazing AR37.
-Although on occasion AR37 has been shown to effect milksolids (MS) production, over the whole season MS production has shown as similar for AR37 and AR1.
+Although on occasion AR37 has been shown to effect milksolids (MS) production, over the whole season MS production has been shown to be similar for AR37 and AR1.

 Lolines